 In settings like a dog park, all the dogs playing don’t have the same manners.
 What might be innocent play could be mistaken for rudeness by older dogs.
 And when this happens, aggressive behavior will follow suit.
 So it’s best not to let your dog hump and teach proper social interaction to prevent future conflicts.
 Keep your dog leashed until they learn manners, and maybe even keep play sessions with other dogs short.
 After a bit of training and redirection, your dog will learn better ways of communicating with others.

 If the humping starts while playing with humans, stop the play immediately.
-Use the command “off” and wait until your dog stops to play again.
-You might go through this cycle several times, but you are teaching your dog that humping is not acceptable play for you.
+Use the command “off” and wait until your dog stops playing again.
+You might go through this cycle several times, but you are teaching your dog that humping is not acceptable to play for you.

 Excitement Or Stress